-What type of material should I choose for my bathtub?
+What material should I choose for my bath?

 With product and technology improvements, there is so much choice now available when choosing a new bathtub.
 Remember that there are pros and cons to each of the popular materials - your choice will ultimately be dependent on who will be using the bath and the scale of your budget!